-Amazingly we have grown and can offer up to 1.000 positions a month and this has been done with very little advertising!
+We have grown very rapidly and now offer up to 1,000 positions a month and this has been done with very little advertising!
 However, what we also know is that the more posts we do and the more we talk on social media, the more JOBS we get.

 Thus, this is a reminder / request for all students to re-post, re-tweet, like and generally discuss Rent-a-Student on social media.
 Today we have already posted 7 jobs for 20+ positions and still have 1 job requiring 50 students to post (awaiting confirmation of exact requirements).
 Please remember, we operate as a Not for Profit Company and you need to help us help you!
 More students = More Jobs for all!
 Spread the Word and use the Student Blog

 We find ourselves at an exciting time in history, the rise of a new era, the digital era.
 Digital tech has transformed, and continues to transform the way we do things, and to not catch the trend, would be less than ideal.

 Largely characterized by a faster, and a more connected society, the digital era is slowly evolving the way we do things.
 The way we used to do things like retail, socializing and work is beginning to change, as we adapt to doing these things online, with emerging trends, and evolving markets.

 One of these emerging trends (the Gig Economy) is people finding, and offering, employment through the internet.
 Where in the past finding a job may have been a slow, and grueling, process, we’ve now made it significantly faster, and easier where with websites like rent-a-student.co.za, a job is only a few clicks away.
 What I like about rent-a-student is that it is specifically suited for students, offering mostly short-term, and part-time jobs, it’s not a career move, but it’ll get you some pocket change and give you important work experiences.